 Caffeine can be a great tool.
 The right amount can help you meet the day mentally sharp.
 Too much, however, and you feel terrible, and your sleep suffers.

 Be careful about increasing your intake.
-Getting caffeine out of your system can be a time-consuming process.
+It’s best to stick to no more than one to two cups of coffee per day.
+Getting caffeine out of your system without suffering side effects can be a time-consuming process.